Bill White (neo-Nazi): Business interests

-He set up an eBay clone called "ShopWhite" with the aim of capturing the White Power music and paraphernalia market, but the venture failed after security and administrative problems.
+White set up an online auction website called "ShopWhite" with the aim of capturing the White Power music and paraphernalia market from eBay, but the venture failed after security and administrative problems.

 In late 2003, White moved to Roanoke, Virginia, where he began trading as White Homes and Land LLC.
 According to The Roanoke Times and the Southern Poverty Law Center, White has owned nine single and multi-family properties in an impoverished black neighborhood in southwest Roanoke since April 2004.

-White told the Roanoke Times that he is not a racist or Nazi.
+White told the Roanoke Times in 2004 that he was not a racist or Nazi.
 He admitted to being an antisemite: "I wouldn't be out here buying and fixing up houses if I had some agenda against the black community...The Jews, I despise.
 They hate me.
 I hate them."
 He acknowledged calling some Roanoke residents "local nig-rats" and accused them of "conspiring to test me."

 Intimidation and activism

 On October 15, 2005, White helped the National Socialist Movement organize a march and rally in Toledo, Ohio.
 The march was canceled by police when the NSM and around 20 supporters were outnumbered by several hundred anti-racists and members of the largely African-American neighborhood in which the rally was to take place.
 White, the NSM's Dayton leader Mark Martin, and the rest of their supporters taunted the crowd with racial epithets.
 Some counter-protesters became violent and began rioting.
 More than 100 people were arrested.

 In 2005, he also attended a small rally in Yorktown, Virginia.
 He served as a spokesman for a 2006 neo-Nazi march at the capitol in Lansing, Michigan.
-However, he brought unwanted attention to the NSM when the story of Jacques Pluss, a former professor at Farleigh Dickinson University who was a member of the group, became national news—Pluss claimed at the time that he was pretending to be a Nazi in order to study the group from within (he would later disavow this and confirm he was actually a Nazi, by which time his academic career had ended and he had become a fringe conspiracy theorist and bigot)--and White famously expounded on his views by both denying the Nazi Holocaust and declaring that the NSM wanted what the Nazis had actually done to Jews (outside of mass murder) to become American policy.

 In July 2006, White was removed from the NSM and formed the internet-based American National Socialist Workers' Party.
 On April 19, 2007, two of the ANSWP's fifteen members were arrested when they unveiled a swastika flag during a speech by President George W. Bush in Tipp City, Ohio.
 On May 23, 2007, White mailed letters and copies of National Socialist, the ANSWP magazine, to the residents of an apartment complex in Virginia Beach, Virginia where tenants had complained about discriminatory behavior by their landlord.